You visit Ireland for the first time, stop into an Irish bar, and are wondering, “just how do I say cheers in Irish!?”.

 How do you say “Happy St Patrick’s Day” in Irish?

-One final thing you should know if you are visiting Ireland is how to say “Happy St Patrick’s Day” in Irish!
+If you are visiting Ireland, one final thing you should know is how to say “Happy St Patrick’s Day” in Irish!

 - Lá fhéile Pádraig sona dhuit! – Happy St Patrick’s Day to you (singular)